Skip to main content

 Data

 In accordance with the Human Fertilisation and Embryology (Disclosure of Information for Research Purposes) Regulations 2010, we are explicitly forbidden from releasing personally identifiable information which identifies or relates to a donor treatment.
-These patients will necessarily require the use of donor sperm, and so information about these cycles is only available in an anonymised format.
-We direct researchers to the anonymised register for such information and our reports, such as Family Formation in Fertility Treatment 2019 and Trends in egg, sperm and embryo donation.
+Single patients and patients in a same-sex relationship will necessarily require the use of donor sperm, eggs or embryos.
+As such, information on these cycles is only available in an anonymised format.
+We direct researchers to the anonymised register for such information and our reports, such as Family formations in fertility treatment 2018 and Trends in egg, sperm and embryo donation 2020.

 Can I receive information on treatments undertaken by patients in a surrogacy arrangement?